Clinical Nutrition Student Handbook

 Somdat Mahabir, PhD, MPH

-A graduate of the NYIT MS in Clinical Nutrition, Dr. Mahabir went on to complete a PhD in Nutrition, an MPH and a diploma in Cancer Prevention.
-Presently, he is the Program Director, Modifiable Risk Factors Branch in the Epidemiology and Genetics Research Program, Division of Cancer Control and Population Sciences at National Cancer Institute.
+A graduate of the NYIT MS in Clinical Nutrition program, Dr. Mahabir went on to complete a PhD in Nutrition, an MPH and a diploma in Cancer Prevention.
+Presently, he is the Program Director for Modifiable Risk Factors Branch in the Epidemiology and Genetics Research Program, Division of Cancer Control and Population Sciences at the National Cancer Institute.
 He teaches Nutrition Oncology at NYIT.

 Adjunct Assistant Professor